KeepingBeat415/AWS-cloud-learning-path/CLF-C02/CLF-C02-3.md

   - Full Set of Checks
   - Programmatic Access using AWS Support API

-AWS Support Plans Pricing
+##### AWS Support Plans Pricing

 - Basic Support: free

 AWS Basic Support Plan

-- Customer Ser vice & Communities - 24x7 access to customer service, documentation, whitepapers, and support forums.
+- Customer Service & Communities - 24x7 access to customer service, documentation, whitepapers, and support forums.
 - AWS Trusted Advisor - Access to the 7 core Trusted Advisor checks and guidance to provision your resources following best practices to increase performance and improve security.
 - AWS Personal Health Dashboard - A personalized view of the health of AWS services, and alerts when your resources are impacted.